Common Causes of Joint Pain and Top Natural Remedies

 Finally, strengthen your joints through active stretching exercises such as yoga or Pilates.

-Several supplements have shown promise in studies when it comes to naturally helping to alleviate joint pain and promote the health of connective tissue.
+Several supplements have shown promise in studies when it comes to naturally helping alleviate joint pain and promote the health of connective tissue.

 - Curcumin: A study published in the Journal of Medicinal Food recommended the extract found in turmeric called curcumin as a potential way to naturally address inflammation associated with joint and muscle pain.
 When buying a curcumin supplement, be sure that it includes a carrier oil and other support ingredients to increase absorption.